 Courts and magistrates.
 Adds a superior court in Hamilton County.
 Provides that the first judge of Hamilton superior court No. 7 shall: (1) be elected at the November 2022 general election; (2) take office January 1, 2023; and (3) serve a term of six years.
 Allows the judges of the Decatur circuit and superior courts to jointly appoint a magistrate to serve the Decatur County courts.
-Allows the judges of the Huntington County courts.
-Allows the judge of the Lake superior court division No. 4 to appoint a magistrate to serve the Lake superior courts to appoint a magistrate to serve the Marion County superior courts to appoint 27 full-time magistrates after December 31, 2021, not more than 14 of whom may be from the same political party.
+Allows the judges of the Huntington circuit and superior courts to jointly appoint a magistrate to serve the Huntington County courts.
+Allows the judge of the Lake superior court division No. 4 to appoint a magistrate to serve the Lake superior court division No. 4.
+Allows the Marion County superior courts to appoint 27 full-time magistrates after December 31, 2021, not more than 14 of whom may be from the same political party.
 Removes the sixth circuit court in Delaware County.
 Provides a full-time magistrate for Hancock County.